SchoolOfCode/bc14_w2_recap-tasks-cabbagepatch1981/README.md

 [Click for hints if you get stuck](#hints)

 👉 In the task-2 `index.html`, there is a `p` tag (with an id of `count`) that displays a count.
-Ensure the count displays 0 when the page loads and then, using `setInterval`, have it increment by 1 every second.
+Ensure the count displays 0 when the page loads and then, using `setInterval`, have it increment by 1 every second.🧩

 👉 Stop the above interval from incrementing after 12 seconds have passed using the [clearInterval](https://www.w3schools.com/jsref/met_win_clearinterval.asp) function.
-So 12 should be the last count displayed on the page.
+So 12 should be the last count displayed on the page.🧩

 ## Task 3